frenchfaso/YaYtD/README.md

 </div>

 # What
-YaYtD is a simple GUI built on top of [pytube](https://github.com/pytube/pytube) with [guizero](https://lawsie.github.io/guizero/) and a bit of [tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) where necessary.
+YayTD is a simple GUI built on top of [pytube](https://github.com/pytube/pytube) with [guizero](https://lawsie.github.io/guizero/) and a bit of [tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) where necessary.

 It lets you find all the streams associated with a YouTube video (audio only, video only or both combined) and download them to your machine for your convenience.
 # Did we really need another one?